dotnet/docs-maui/docs/fundamentals/data-binding/binding-mode.md

 > [!NOTE]
 > The `VisualElement` class also defines `ScaleX` and `ScaleY` properties, which can scale the `VisualElement` differently in the horizontal and vertical directions.

-A very useful application of overriding the default binding mode with a `TwoWay` binding mode involves the `SelectedItem` property of `ListView`.
+A very useful application of overriding the default binding mode with a `TwoWay` binding mode involves the `SelectedItem` property of <xref:Microsoft.Maui.Controls.ListView>.
 The default binding mode is `OneWayToSource`.
-When a data binding is set on the `SelectedItem` property to reference a source property in a viewmodel, then that source property is set from the `ListView` selection.
-However, in some circumstances, you might also want the `ListView` to be initialized from the viewmodel.
+When a data binding is set on the `SelectedItem` property to reference a source property in a viewmodel, then that source property is set from the <xref:Microsoft.Maui.Controls.ListView> selection.
+However, in some circumstances, you might also want the <xref:Microsoft.Maui.Controls.ListView> to be initialized from the viewmodel.